shopsys/shopsys/docs/contributing/guidelines-for-pull-request.md

 * **fixes a bug and does not contain any BC break**, it should be targeted to the oldest supported version where the bug occurs.
 * **does not contain any BC break**, it should be targeted to `master`.
 * **contains any BC break**, it should be targeted to a branch where the next major release is being prepared.
     * E.g., if the latest release is `v7.1.0` and you want to introduce a breaking change, you need to rebase your branch on `8.0` branch and target your PR against it.

-If no such a branch exists, you need to create one.
+*Note: Always rebase your branch onto the base branch before retargeting, otherwise your PR might contain more commits than you'd want to merge.*

 ## 2. Changes after review
 During the review, reviewer will write comments how to improve the solution or fix bugs.
 CR can end in `Approved` or `RequestChanges` status when further edits are needed.
 After completing the CR, it is necessary to correct errors encountered by the reviewer.